Galactic Winds in Cosmological Simulations of the Circumgalactic Medium: Results and Discussion

 \subsection{Galaxy Mass Function and Mass Fraction}

-The gas and stellar mass function ($dN$, in units of $(\log M)^{-1}$ Mpc$^{-3}$) of galaxies in the LB runs at $z = 2.23$ is plotted as the solid curves in Fig.~\ref{fig-MassFn-MassFrac}, left panels.
-The occurrence of a peak of $dN$ at an intermediate mass, and the drop of $dN$ at subsequent lower masses is due to resolution effects.
+The gas and stellar mass function ($dN$, in units of $(d \log M)^{-1}$ Mpc$^{-3}$) of galaxies in the LB runs at $z = 2.23$ is plotted as the solid curves in Fig.~\ref{fig-MassFn-MassFrac}, left panels.
 The top-left panel shows the mass function of the gas component in galaxies.
 All the 4 runs have the same slope between $M_{\rm gas} \sim (10^{9} - 10^{11}) M_{\odot}$, but shifted sideways as described next.
 NW and RVWb produce almost similar trends: $dN \approx 0.3$ at $(2 - 3) \times 10^{9} M_{\odot}$, with the RVWb mass function shifted right-ward by $\sim 1.2$ mass units $(M_{\odot})$.
 Results in CW and RVWa are quite similar, shifted left-ward with respect to NW by $(2 - 3) M_{\odot}$.
 The wind in these runs expel gas efficiently out of galaxies with $M_{\rm gas} \geq 10^{9} M_{\odot}$, producing a smaller number of objects with such high gas masses.
 Only at $\geq 10^{10} M_{\odot}$, CW has slightly more galaxies at the same mass than RVWa.